-If your child has an EHCP, you have a right to make a request for a school and you should already have been contacted by the Special Educational Needs Assessment Team (SENAT).
+If your child has an EHCP please do not apply via the Parent Portal.
+You have a right to make a request for a school and you should already have been contacted by the Special Educational Needs Assessment Team (SENAT).
 If not, please contact them using the contact details shown below.
 We try to arrange school admissions for children with EHCPs earlier in the year than other pupils to allow sufficient time to consider requests and for the necessary consultation process to take place.